PiyushKumar23-12/ChatBot/Readme.md

 )
 ```

+> ⚠️ Never commit your `.env` file or expose your API key publicly.

 ---

-# 🖥️ Local LLM Setup — Ollama
+# 🖥️ Local LLM with Ollama

-One of the goals of this project was to understand how an LLM can be run **locally without relying on a cloud API**.
+The project also demonstrates how to run an LLM **locally** using Ollama.

 ## 1. Install Ollama

-Install Ollama on your system.
+Install Ollama on your system and verify the installation:

-After installation, verify it from the terminal:

 ```bash
 ollama --version
 ```

----

-## 2. Download a local model
+## 2. Download and Run Llama 2

-Run:

 ```bash
 ollama run llama2
 ```

-Ollama will download the Llama 2 model and run it locally.
+This downloads the Llama 2 model and runs it locally.

-Once downloaded, the model can be used without sending prompts to a cloud LLM provider.

----

-## 3. Use Ollama with LangChain
+## 3. Connect Ollama to LangChain

-The local chatbot uses LangChain's Ollama integration.

-Example:

 ```python
 from langchain_community.llms import Ollama